guillaumecherel/monapmc/README.md

 We designed the algorithm MonAPMC to answer to this loss problem.
 We thus need to test that it is effectively more efficient than an easy to implement parallelisation scheme as the number of computing cores grows, as the ratio of number of simulations over the number of cores shrinks, and as the variance of simulation duration grows.

-For a first check of these three claims, we plot the evolution L2 against time for a replicated run of both APMC and MonAPMC, varying some variables while keeping the others fixed at the following default values: n=5000, nAlpha=500, pAccMin=0.01, parallel=1, stepSize=1, stopSampleSize=4500.
+For a first check of these three claims, we plot the evolution L2 against time for a replicated run of both APMC and MonAPMC, varying some variables while keeping the others fixed at the following default values: nGen=4000, nAlpha=500, pAccMin=0.01, parallel=1, stepSize=1, stopSampleSize=4500.

 Fig L2 vs time K

 :   A two column grid of plots showing L2 vs time for replicated runs.
     Plots on the left column are runs of the APMC algorithm, plots on the right are runs of MonAPMC.
 Rows correspond to different values of parallelism K:
-    1, 2, 4, 10.
+    1, 2, 4, 100.
+For MonAPMC, nGen is set such that `nGen * K = 4000` to be closer to APMC's running conditions.
+The StepMax parameter must also be adapted such that `stepMax * nGen = 400000`.

 The first set of plots (`l2_vs_realtime_k`) shows this evolution for both algorithm and different values of K in 1, 2, 4, 10.
 These plots illustrate that: